 - 1- to 5-minute musical piece or song

-The deadline for completing the admissions process and being considered for either of these scholarships is February 1, 2014.
-Candidates will be notified of the results no later than March 1, 2014 for the fall semester start.
+The deadline for completing the admissions process and being considered for either of these scholarships has closed.
+We will announce 2014-2015 dates shortly.

 The Robert Redford/Milagro Initiative Scholarship Program further demonstrates SFUAD’s commitment to addressing rising college costs around the country.
 It is one of several financial and merit-based awards offered to current and prospective SFUAD students so they can achieve a more affordable college education.
 For more information, see the Scholarships page of our website or contact an enrollment advisor at 1 (877) 732-5977.